erikandersson96/portfolio-project-two/README.md

 ### Footer

-* The footer includes all the social media links to the relevant social platform.
+* The footer includes all the social media links to the relevant social media platform.
 The links will open in a new tab to not confuse the user.
-Or open each social platform application on the device if the user interacts on a mobile device or tablet.
+Or open each social media platform application on the device if the user interacts on a mobile device or tablet.
+The icons for the social media links have been used from `Font Awesome` and they all have the same color as the `Wrapper`.

 ![Screenshot of Footer](/assets/images/)
-ÄNDRA HÄR MED!!

 ### About us